Manuscript Preparation Guidelines

 Manuscript Submission Guidelines

 We do not accept final submissions via e-mail.
-Submit all e-files on CD, labeling it to include the name of the software and fonts you used to produce your manuscript (e.g., “Word 2007 for Windows 7; Times New Roman and PMingLiU fonts”; “Word 2003 for Windows XP; Gentium font”), or contact your acquiring editor to arrange FTP delivery.
+Submit all e-files on a flash drive or CD, labeling it to include the name of the software and fonts you used to produce your manuscript (e.g., “Word 2007 for Windows 7; Times New Roman and PMingLiU fonts”; “Word 2003 for Windows XP; Gentium font”), or contact your acquiring editor to arrange FTP delivery.

 Organizing Your Files